 I loved everywhere I went in Portugal.
 You have to go to Lagos, there are these HUGE cliffs that are right on the beach and it is so beautiful.
 Another beach in the south that is not toursity (because Lagos is a little) is Faro.
 It was such a relaxed atmosphere.

 Another amazing place that I would highly recommend is Oporto.
 It is so beautiful and there is a lot to see.
 Check out the river area for a day but spend the rest of your time out in the less touristy area near the college area.
 I met and partied with the coolest local.
 There is this bar that has a hostel on to of it and that's where we stayed and we had a great time!
 Everyone was so friendly and if you can speak spanish, they can understand you.
 Lisboa was also soo much fun but in a completely different way.
-Only go to Lisboa if you enjoy the city life. over 7 years ago
+Only go to Lisboa if you enjoy the city life. almost 10 years ago